youpg/fox_game_simulation/README.md

 ## How to Run

 1. Install Rust and Cargo on your system: https://www.rust-lang.org/tools/install
-2. Clone this repository: git clone
+2. Clone this repository: git clone https://github.com/youpg/fox_game_simulation.git
 3. Navigate to the project directory: cd fox_game_simulation
+4. Build the program: cargo build --release
-4. Run the program: cargo run --release
+5. Run the program: cargo run --release
-5. Enter the number of games to simulate when the program asks.
+6. Enter the number of games to simulate when the program asks.

 ## Results